kubeovn/kube-ovn/README.md

 - [Development Guide](docs/development.md)
 - [Architecture Guide](ARCHITECTURE.MD)

+## FAQ
+1. Q: How about the scalability of Kube-OVN?

+   A: We have simulated 200 Nodes with 10k Pods by kubemark, and it works fine.
+Some community users have deployed one cluster with 250+ Nodes and 3k+ Pods in production.
+It's still not reach the limitation, but we don't have enough resources to find the limitation.

+2. Q: What's the Addressing/IPAM?
+Node-specific or cluster-wide?

+   A: Kube-OVN use a cluster-wide IPAM, Pod address can float to any nodes in the cluster.

+3. Q: What's the encapsulation?

+   A: For overlay mode, Kube-OVN uses Geneve to encapsulate packets between nodes.
+For Vlan/Underlay mode there is no encapsulation.

 ## Kube-OVN vs. Other CNI Implementation

 Different CNI Implementation has different function scope and network topology.
 There is no single implementation that can resolve all network problems.
 In this section, we compare Kube-OVN